 - How to Install Shingles - Manufacturer Specifications

 o Shingle Manufacturer specifications must be followed for the client to have a shingle warranty that is worth anything at all.
 Review shingle bundle wrappers prior to starting for specific application specs the manufacturer may have for that particular shingle product type.
-Mis-application of the shingles may void the client’s shingle warranty.
+Miss-application of the shingles may void the client’s shingle warranty.

 o If the shingle manufacturer’s specifications are in conflict with our standard GRS shingle installation procedures, the manufacturer specifications are to be used.

 - How to Install Shingle Roof Underlay or Roof Membrane - Introduction

 o Sloped (Pitched) roofing or roof shingles are thought of as water-shedding and flat roofing is thought of as water-proofing.
 Tile roofing has a similar perspective to flat roofers, in that it is more like water-proofing.